-A Canadian-born child of the Mediterranean, Amal is currently pursuing a PhD in English at the Cornwall campus of the University of Exeter, sharpening her quills for the hunt.
-In her hours of rest, she lives in a house on a Hill’s Head, where she drinks tea, plays harp, tastes honey, and writes stories about the Arabic alphabet, book-women, singing fish, and Damascene dream-crafters.
+A Canadian-born child of the Mediterranean, Amal currently resides in Scotland, in the company of two black and white cats and their pet Glaswegian.
+In her hours of rest she drinks tea, lifts weights, plays harp, and writes stories about maps, bird women, book women, the Arabic alphabet, singing fish, and Damascene dream-crafters.
 Not usually all at once.
-“The Green Book” has been nominated for the Nebula Award.
+“The Green Book” was nominated for the Nebula Award in 2011.

 She writes poetry, too: her first collection of poetry and prose is called The Honey Month, with each piece written to the taste of a different honey.
-Her poems “Song for an Ancient City” and “Peach-Creamed Honey” have won the Rhysling award for Best Short Poem in 2009 and 2011 respectively.
-She also co-edits Goblin Fruit, an online quarterly dedicated to fantastical poetry, with the lugubrious Jessica P. Wick.
+Her poems “Song for an Ancient City” and “Peach-Creamed Honey” have won the Rhysling award for Best Short Poem in 2009 and 2011 respectively, and in 2012 she received the Richard Jefferies Poetry Prize for “Phase Shifting.”
+She has also edited Goblin Fruit, an online quarterly dedicated to fantastical poetry, since 2006.

-Amal also writes at Voices on the Midnight Air, a blog she keeps somewhat tidy for meandering guests.
-There she may be found scribbling about poetry, race, feminism, numerous fandoms, and the minutiae of her every-day.
+Amal also frequents Twitter, where she scribbles about poetry, race, feminism, numerous fandoms, and the minutiae of her every-day.